David W. Bates

-Biography and career
+Early life and education

 David Westfall Bates was born on June 5, 1957, in Madison, Wisconsin, United States, although he grew up in Tucson, Arizona.
 In high school, he worked as a computer programmer before attending college at Stanford University, where he earned his B.S. in 1979.
 He received an M.D. from Johns Hopkins University in 1983, and did his residency from 1983 to 1986 at Oregon Health Sciences University in Portland, Oregon.
 From 1988 to 1990, Bates did a fellowship in general internal medicine at Brigham and Women's Hospital and Harvard Medical School in Boston, Massachusetts.
 He received his M.Sc. from the Harvard School of Public Health in 1990.